JenoMHS/Sales-Performance-Dashboard/README.md

 # Process

-Cleaned and verified data for missing values, anomalies, and consistency in format and type.
+Used SQL to clean and verify data for missing values, anomalies, and consistency in format and type.

 Created pivot tables to answer key business questions and summarize insights.